donfiguerres/calorie-easy/README.md

-# Health Calculator
+# Calorie Easy

-Calculate essential health measurement metrics in one page.
+Calculate essential health metrics in one page.
+Eventually, the plan is to be able to record and track your periodic measurements.

 ## Milestones